The Protocols of the Elders of Zion: Basel Trial

+Finland

+The first Finnish edition of the Protocols was published in Swedish in 1919.
+In 1920, the Protocols were published in Finnish as "The Jewish Secret Program“.
+Four additional editions of the Swedish edition were quickly published, and the Finnish edition was re-released in 1933 under the title "The Scourge of Nations“.
+Another edition of the Protocols was published by the Nazi group Blue Cross in 1943.
+The Party of Finnish Labor also published their edition of the Protocols translated by party secretary Taavi Vanhanen.

+The State Police had copies of the Protocols in its libraries available to those wishing to read them, along with other antisemitic books.
+It is unknown if the Protocols was officially considered legitimate, but the chief of the State Police Ossi Holmström subscribed to the Judeo-Bolshevik conspiracy theory.

 Germany

 According to historian Norman Cohn, the assassins of German Jewish politician Walther Rathenau (1867–1922) were convinced that Rathenau was a literal "Elder of Zion".

 It seems likely Adolf Hitler first became aware of the Protocols after hearing about it from ethnic German white émigrés, such as Alfred Rosenberg and Max Erwin von Scheubner-Richter.
 Rosenberg and Scheubner-Richter were also members of the early Aufbau Vereinigung counterrevolutionary group, which according to historian Michael Kellogg, influenced the Nazis in promulgating a Protocols-like myth.

 Hitler refers to the Protocols in Mein Kampf:

 The Protocols also became a part of the Nazi propaganda effort to justify persecution of the Jews.
 In The Holocaust: The Destruction of European Jewry 1933–1945, Nora Levin states that "Hitler used the Protocols as a manual in his war to exterminate the Jews":

 Hitler did not mention the Protocols in his speeches after his defense of it in Mein Kampf.
 "Distillations of the text appeared in German classrooms, indoctrinated the Hitler Youth, and invaded the USSR along with German soldiers."
 Nazi Propaganda Minister Joseph Goebbels proclaimed: "The Zionist Protocols are as up-to-date today as they were the day they were first published."

 Richard S. Levy criticizes the claim that the Protocols had a large effect on Hitler's thinking, writing that it is based mostly on suspect testimony and lacks hard evidence.
 Randall Bytwerk agrees, writing that most leading Nazis did not believe it was genuine despite having an "inner truth" suitable for propaganda.

 Publication of the Protocols was stopped in Germany in 1939 for unknown reasons.
 An edition that was ready for printing was blocked by censorship laws.